FhenixProtocol/cofhe-docs/docs/devdocs/quick-start/getting-started.md

 * Creating Permits and Permissions: The client must generate permits and permissions that determine who can interact with or view the data.
 Read more about [permits](/docs/devdocs/cofhejs/permits-management).
 * Unsealing Output Data: After the contract processes the data, the client must decrypt the output for it to be used or displayed.
 For more, refer to our page on [sealing and unsealing](/docs/devdocs/cofhejs/sealing-unsealing).

-cofhejs allows encryption to begin and end privately in a dApp, while FHE-enabled contracts do work on and with these encrypted values.
+Cofhejs allows encryption to begin and end privately in a dApp, while FHE-enabled contracts do work on and with these encrypted values.

 ## Mental Model